Wix vs Shopify — Which is Better?

 Creating redirects in Wix

-Fourth, it’s arguably easier to get a Shopify store to meet Google’s new ‘Core Web Vitals‘ requirements.
+Third, it’s arguably easier to get a Shopify store to meet Google’s new ‘Core Web Vitals‘ requirements.
 Core Web Vitals are a set of targets relating to the speed, responsiveness and visual stability of a website; and sites that meet them can receive preferential treatment in Google search results.

 The Shopify app store provides a range of apps that help you meet Core Web Vitals targets; and the fact that its template designs are responsive gives the platform a built-in advantage on this front too.

-And fifth, Shopify lets you use the excellent ‘Yoast’ app to sense-check your SEO efforts.
+And finally, Shopify lets you use the excellent ‘Yoast’ app to sense-check your SEO efforts.
 Yoast is an industry-standard SEO tool that examines your site’s content and provides an easy-to-action list of steps that could improve its performance in search results (the only other platform that currently lets you use Yoast is WordPress; Shopify is unique amongst hosted website builders in letting you — albeit for a fee — integrate it with your store).

 The Yoast app